Richmont Graduate University’s Policy to Comply with the Family Educational Rights and Privacy Act (FERPA)

 Richmont will disclose information from a student’s education records only with the written consent of the student, except that records may be disclosed without consent when the disclosure is:

-- To institute officials who have a legitimate education interest in the records.
+- To University officials who have a legitimate education interest in the records.

 - A school official is any person employed by Richmont Graduate University in an administrative or research, or support staff position, including part-time graduate assistants or volunteers who have a legitimate educational interest.